flomotlik/rollbar_search_url/README.md

 # RollbarSearchURL

-This gem allows you to create URLs wo use with Rollbar RQL in an ActiveRecord like syntax
+This gem allows you to create URLs to use with Rollbar RQL in an ActiveRecord like syntax

 ## Installation